-24.4.1.5.1 About XMPP XMPP is an open, XML-based protocol for Instant Messaging and Presence.
+27.4.1.5.1 About XMPP XMPP is an open, XML-based protocol for Instant Messaging and Presence.
 XMPP-based software is deployed on thousands of servers across the Internet and is used by millions of people worldwide.
 XMPP consists of a client/server architecture, which resembles the ubiquitous e-mail network.
 XMPP servers are completely decentralized, allowing anyone to set up their own server.
 Messaging is achieved as in the email network, where recipients are addressed by a username and a host name (for example: username@host name).

 In the XMPP network, users are identified by an XMPP (Jabber) ID, which consists of a username and the host name of the particular XMPP server to which the user connects.
 An end user of XMPP connects to an XMPP server using an XMPP client in order to send instant messages to other XMPP users.
 XMPP, however, is not the only protocol network available for instant messaging.
 XMPP has an extensible and modular architecture.
-It integrates with proprietary IM networks such as Yahoo, MSN, AOL and ICQ using transport gateways that can connect to these networks.
-This allows XMPP users to communicate with those on other networks.
+It integrates with proprietary IM networks, enabling XMPP users to communicate with those on other networks.

 In order to use the XMPP Driver in UMS, you must have access to a Jabber/XMPP server and an XMPP account for the UMS XMPP Driver instance to login as.
-In addition, the XMPP Driver includes configuration parameters that enable UMS to communicate with users on Yahoo, MSN, AOL or ICQ IM networks.
-This requires that you additionally have accounts on these proprietary IM networks to which you are connecting from the XMPP Driver, and thus, allow end users of those particular networks to communicate with UMS.

-24.4.1.5.2 XMPP Driver Interoperability This section details interoperability features of the XMPP Driver.
+27.4.1.5.2 XMPP Driver Interoperability This section details interoperability features of the XMPP Driver.